By Tim Lambert

-However like all towns in the mid 19th century Truro was overcrowded and insanitary.
+However like all Victorian towns Truro was overcrowded and insanitary.
 There were outbreaks of cholera in 1849 and 1853.

 In 1838 Truro ceased to be a Stannary town but the port continued to flourish.
 Truro is the only city in Cornwall.
 It became a city in 1877 when it was given its own bishop and separated from the diocese of Exeter.
 The foundation stone of Truro Cathedral was laid in 1880 by Prince Edward (later Edward VII).
 The cathedral was designed by John Loughborough Pearson (1817-1897).

 By 1901 Truro had a population a little over 11,500.
 The population grew slowly in the first part of the 19th century.
 By 1951 it was still less than 13,000.

 Truro War Memorial was unveiled in 1922.
 Truro gained an electricity supply in 1927 and the Catholic Church of Our Lady of the Portal and St Piran was built in 1972.